liatrio/adop-docker-compose/README.md

 ## <a name="running-locally"></a> Running Locally

-Running LDOP locally can be done on a Docker engine, or using docker-machine; there are only a couple extra steps required to run the platform on a machine.
-If you want to deploy the stack directly onto the Docker engine skip the next two steps.
-Otherwise,
+Running LDOP locally can be done on a Docker Engine or by using Docker Machine.
+There are only a couple more steps required to run the platform on Docker Machine.

+:warning: If you want to deploy the stack directly onto a Docker Engine, skip steps one and two.
-- Create a local Docker VM
+  1. Create a local Docker VM.
 ```
 docker-machine create <MACHINE_NAME>
 ```
-- And source the machine environment variables
+  2. Source the Docker Machine environment variables.
 ```
 eval $(docker-machine env <YOUR_MACHINE_NAME>)
 ```

-If this is the first time you are launching LDOP or you deleted the registry volume,
+  3. If this is the first time launching LDOP or if the registry volume was deleted, run as `sudo`. :eight_spoked_asterisk:
 ```
 sudo ldop compose init
 ```
-otherwise
+  4. Initialize LDOP
 ```
 ldop compose init
 ```

-**Warning:** you will need to run both commands for docker-machine and aws due to certbot and environment variable issues
+:eight_spoked_asterisk: The command _sudo ldop compose init_ will need to be ran in order to create necessary certifications.
+This command will need to be followed with _ldop compose init_ to be ran due to limitations of running _docker-compose_ as sudo.

 ## <a name="running-on-aws"></a> Running on AWS